-Improving nutrition and food security is Welthungerhilfe’s primary goal as part of our global mandate to fight hunger and poverty.
-While all Welthungerhilfe's projects ultimately contribute to this, in 2018 around 85 focused specifically on nutrition.
+Improving nutrition and food security is Welthungerhilfe’s (WHH) primary goal as part of our global mandate to fight hunger and poverty.
+Therefore, all WHH's projects ultimately contribute to this.

 Access to sufficient nutritious food is vital for pregnant women, breast-feeding mothers, and children in their first 1,000 days of life.
 Nutritional deficiencies weaken the immune system of children and can, in combination with general undernourishment, lead to physical disabilities and limited mental development for the rest of their lives.

-In close collaboration with local communities and partner organisations, we link the five key areas of agriculture, resource management, water, sanitation and hygiene (WASH), alternative incomes and knowledge about nutrition (our flagship LANN+ approach) to empower rural families to fulfil their human right to food and nutrition security.
+In close collaboration with local communities and partner organizations, we link the five key areas of agriculture, resource management, alternative incomes and knowledge about nutrition (our flagship LANN+ approach), and water, sanitation and hygiene (WASH) to empower rural families to fulfil their human right to food and nutrition security.
 We place great emphasis on the inclusion of women in important decision-making processes.

 In India, we have enabled farmers to secure their food supply and increase the variety of produce in their fields, leading to healthy nutrition for over one million people.
-Welthungerhilfe’s LANN+ programme in Sierra Leone has improved nutrition and food security for those most vulnerable: children, pregnant women and breastfeeding mothers.
+WHH’s LANN+ programe in Sierra Leone has improved nutrition and food security for those most vulnerable: children, pregnant women and breastfeeding mothers.